ICIJ/datashare-docs/server-mode/create-the-neo4j-graph/README.md

 If it's not done yet add entities to your project [using the Datashare CLI](../add-entities-from-the-cli.md).

 **If your project contains email documents, make sure to run the `EMAIL` pipeline** together with regular NLP pipeline.
-To do so add set the follow `nlpp` flag to `--nlpp CORENLP,EMAIL`.
+To do so set the `--nlpPipeline` flag to `--nlpPipeline CORENLP,EMAIL`.

 ## Next step